AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2013/2013-12-09-postmortem-mpong/postmortem-mpong.md

 ---
-title: A Postmortem of Mpong
+title: "A Postmortem of Mpong"
-excerpt: A postmortem of the Pong clone that I made.
+excerpt: "A postmortem of the Pong clone that I made."
-category: "postmortems"
+category: "retrospective"
 tags:
-    - games
+    - "games"
-    - postmortem
+    - "postmortem"
 ---

 The reasons I decided to stop working on Pong before it was completely polished include